 You’ve seen your own email inbox—you get tons of emails a day asking you to buy something/sign up for something/donate to something.
 Your leads’ inboxes look exactly the same.

 You can’t get away with sending boring, irrelevant emails.
 To spice things up, get in the habit of turning your emails into a story.
 One study showed that after a presentation, 63% of attendees remember stories.
 Only 5% remember statistics.

 Use the SCQA framework to practice your storytelling.
 Start with a familiar Situation to build relevance, move onto a Complication to develop intrigue, then state a Question to create a natural path to the Answer.
 Test out this framework and watch it work wonders.

 No one wants to feel like one of the many on your email list.
 Prospects want to feel special.
 Use merge tags and your own research to personalize your follow-ups.

 The more relevant you’re able to make your follow up to the prospect’s specific needs, the higher your success rate will be in getting a response.
 Remember, you’re talking to people, human people, not just anonymous “leads.”

-To maximize your effectiveness, combine this task with decreasing guesswork and ask prospects specific questions in your follow ups.
-Science has proven that people love talking about themselves, so asking questions might prompt them to engage in the conversation (source: Scientific American).
+To maximize your effectiveness, combine this task with decreasing guesswork and ask prospects specific questions in your follow-ups.
+Science has proven that people love talking about themselves, so asking questions might prompt them to engage in the conversation (source).